CVIU-CSU/PSSNet/README.md

 ## Environment

-This code us based on [mmsegmentation](https://github.com/open-mmlab/mmsegmentation/)
+This code is based on [mmsegmentation](https://github.com/open-mmlab/mmsegmentation/)

 * python == 3.8